-There are a lot of people who say things about not having time to cook.
-They have kids or they work too many hours or they are just too busy, in that vague way we like to use when our high-pressure schedules finally work to our advantage, providing an excuse out of anything we don’t want to do.
+There are a lot of people who claim they don’t have time to cook.
+They have kids or they work too many hours or they are just too busy, in that vague way we like to use when our high-pressure schedules finally work to our advantage, providing an excuse to get out of anything we don’t want to do.

-But these cookies – yes, another cookie recipe and yes, there will be another coming soon – won’t take longer than an episode of The Office to assemble, after which you pop them in the freezer.
+But these cookies won’t take longer than an episode of your favorite TV show to assemble, after which you pop them in the freezer.

 What could be easier?

-Buttery and sweet, with the unmistakable punch of Earl Grey flavor (from bergamot, which is a sort of orange), these shortbread cookies get credit for being the first Martha Stewart recipe I ever tried and loved, after which I’ve never looked back.
+Buttery and sweet, with the unmistakable punch of Earl Grey flavor (from black tea and bergamot, which is a type of orange oil), these shortbread cookies get credit for being the first Martha Stewart recipe I ever tried and loved, after which I’ve never looked back.